Jean-Poul/Test-Assignment-4/README.md

 To run mutation test use the following command:
 `mvn test-compile org.pitest:pitest-maven:mutationCoverage`

-**All generated reports can be found in the target/site/ folder.**
+**All generated reports can be found in the target/site/ and target/pmd/ folders.**

 High five :raised_hands:

----

-#### 2.0 TODO
-- Refactor code logic
-- Refactor and split up tests
-- Refactoring to kill more mutators
-- Test for not null and if an exception has been thrown
-- Make negative tests
-- Refactor sms "system" code
-- Clean the docker MySQL database before test (better solution would be to use an in-memory database like H2 for testing)